barakbri/HHG_large_sample_framework/README.md

 * A detailed vignette is available in our CRAN packge.
 Install the latest packge using __install.packages('HHG')__ in R.
 The vignette is available using __'vignette("HHG")'__

-* Further simulations and theory regarding the method for nonparametric independence testing, is available in papers published:
+* Further theory and simulations regarding the method for nonparametric independence testing, are available in papers published:

 1. Heller, R., Heller, Y., and Gorfine, M. (2013).
 A consistent multivariate test of association based on ranks of distances.
 Biometrika, 100(2), 503-510.